circleci/circleci-docs/jekyll/_cci2/creating-orbs.md

 ### Prerequisites

-Before publishing an orb, you will need to first opt-in to the new 3rd-Party Software terms and turn on orb publishing for your organization.
+Before publishing an orb, you will need to first opt-in to the new Code Sharing Terms of Service and turn on orb publishing for your organization.

 <aside class="notice">
-Only an organization administrator can opt-in to the 3rd-party Software terms.
+Only an organization administrator can opt-in to the Code Sharing Terms of Service.
 The organization admin will need to navigate to the organization Settings tab and complete the form on the Security page.
 </aside>

 ### Orb Publishing Concepts